Clausi/puritytheme/README.md

 Customizing proBoot3 to fit our guildpage http://www.purityguild.de

-Updating theme to work with phpBB 3.1
+Updating theme to work with phpBB 3.1, still missing a lot of features :/